avery-rock/chiaroscuro/implementation.md

 ## Hardware

-This project uses a [Dobot Magician](https://www.dobot.cc/dobot-magician/product-overview.html) arm with a [logitech C920s](https://www.logitech.com/en-us/product/hd-pro-webcam-c920s) webcam.
+*Scratch* uses a [Dobot Magician](https://www.dobot.cc/dobot-magician/product-overview.html) arm with a [logitech C920s](https://www.logitech.com/en-us/product/hd-pro-webcam-c920s) webcam.
 The webcam is mounted to the second link of the robot to allow the same camera to be used to check for a paper in the workspace and look in any direction instructed for the scene to draw.

 The setup currently uses a special short pen.
 Holding a regular-length pen with most of the length beneath the end of the arm allows the pen to wobble and completely removes fine shading features.
 If the pen is simply held higher up, the top end can press the *unlock* button for manually moving the Dobot, which causes the arm to go completely limp.
 This caused the robot to faceplant onto the paper during prototyping.